Ryczko/FormsLab/CONTRIBUTING.md

 We actively welcome your pull requests.

-1. Fork the repo and create your branch from `dev`.
+1. Fork the repo and create your branch from `develop`.
 2. If you've added code that should be tested, add tests.
 3. Ensure the test suite passes.
 4. Make sure your code lints.